BRAIN-Lab-AI/Enhancing-Targeted-False-Positive-Synthesis-via-Detector-guided-Adversarial-Diffusion-Attacker/README.md

 ## Problem Statement
-Polyp detection models are often sensitive to complex colon backgrounds—such as folds, specular highlights, shadows, and circular lumen structures—which can resemble real polyps.
+Polyp detection models are often sensitive to complex colon backgrounds—such as folds, specular highlights, shadows, and circular lumen structures, which can resemble real polyps.
 This causes **high false-positive rates**, leading to:
 - Unnecessary alerts
 - Interrupted clinical workflow
 - Increased cognitive load for doctors